duanqingxi/NCOMMS-20-02976/README.md

 Advisors: Prof.Yuchao Yang(Email: yuchaoyang@pku.edu.cn)
 # SYSTEM REQUIREMENT
-Smiulation 1-show in the THREE-layer SNN forder
+Smiulation 1-show in the Three-layer SNN forder

 Simulation 2-show in the coincidence detection forder

 Simulation 3-show in the RF remapping with gain modulation forder

 # INSTALLATION GUIDE
-Smiulation 1-show in the THREE-layer SNN forder
+Smiulation 1-show in the Three-layer SNN forder

 Simulation 2-show in the coincidence detection forder

 Simulation 3-show in the RF remapping with gain modulation forder
 # DEMO
-Smiulation 1-show in the THREE-layer SNN forder
+Smiulation 1-show in the Three-layer SNN forder

 Simulation 2-show in the coincidence detection forder

 Simulation 3-show in the RF remapping with gain modulation forder
 # INSTRUCTIONS
-Smiulation 1-show in the THREE-layer SNN forder
+Smiulation 1-show in the Three-layer SNN forder

 Simulation 2-show in the coincidence detection forder